One on One: Dr. J vs. Larry Bird

 One on One: Dr. J vs. Larry Bird, commonly known as One on One, is a basketball video game written by Eric Hammond for the Apple II and published by Electronic Arts in 1983.
-It was initially ported to the Atari 8-bit family, ColecoVision, Commodore 64, and IBM PC (as a self-booting disk).
-Versions followed for the TRS-80 Color Computer, Macintosh, Amiga, and ZX Spectrum.
+It was initially ported to the Atari 8-bit computers, ColecoVision, Commodore 64, and IBM PC compatibles (as a self-booting disk).
+Versions followed for the TRS-80 Color Computer, Classic Mac OS, Amiga, and ZX Spectrum.
 In Europe, the publisher was Ariolasoft.
 Atari Corporation released an Atari 7800 port in 1987.

 Gameplay

 The player controls basketball star Julius Erving or Larry Bird in a game of one-on-one against another player or the computer.
-The game includes personal fouls, a 24-second shot clock, jumpers, fadeaways, putbacks, and what is likely the first instant replay in video games.
 It allows for play to a certain score or timed games.
+The game includes personal fouls, a 24-second shot clock, jumpers, fadeaways, putbacks, and what is likely the first instant replay in sports video games (the March 1983 non-sports arcade game Food Fight also has instant replay).

 On offense, a player can spin or shoot; on defense, attempt to block or steal the ball, with over aggressiveness penalized by fouls.
 A hard dunk can shatter the backboard, prompting a janitor to come out and sweep up the shards, directing censored complaints at the player in the process.

-The game used Scott Joplin's "Maple Leaf Rag" as its title screen soundtrack.
+Scott Joplin's "Maple Leaf Rag" is the title screen soundtrack.